Dimitar47/SoftUni-CSharp-Courses/README.md

 This is a repository for my SoftUni Courses.

-This repository contains info about the Softuni courses "Programming fundamentals with C#", "C# Advanced", "C# OOP", "MS SQL".
+This repository contains info about the Softuni courses "Programming fundamentals with C#", "C# Advanced", "C# OOP", "MS SQL", "Entity Framework Core".

 It was created by Dimitar Nikolov.